hhvm/user-documentation/guides/hack/10-attributes/07-predefined-attributes.md

 ## __MemoizeLSB

 This is like [<<__Memoize>>](#__memoize), but the cache has Late Static Binding.
 Each subclass has its own memoize cache

+## __MockClass

+Mock classes are useful in testing frameworks when you want to test functionality provided by a legitimate, user-accessible class, by creating a new class (many times a child class) to help with the testing.
+However, what if a class is marked as `final` or a method in a class is marked as `final`?
+Your mocking framework would generally be out of luck.

+The `__MockClass` attribute allows you to override the restriction of `final` on a class or method within a class, so that a mock class can exist.

+@@ predefined-attributes/mock.php @@

 ## __Override